iKAN2025/Nighthawk-Pages/_posts/2024-03-14-2021CollegeboardReview.md

 ![43.png](/Nighthawk-Pages/images/7.png)
  Number 7 was suprisinlgy hard for me to keep track off and took me full four minutes to figure it out.

- I remembered mod operation/binary this time !!!!
+ I remembered mod operation/binary this time, which made remembered.